 I use white whole wheat berries for my whole wheat recipes.
 White wheat berries make the bread texture lighter than red wheat berries and still adds the delicious nutty flavor, extra fiber and nutrients only a whole wheat flour can give you.

-I made this sourdough bread recipe in my Bosch mixer.
+I made Rosemary Garlic Sourdough Bread in my Bosch mixer.
 It worked great for all the stages right up to the final shaping.
 This may not work in all mixers but I used mine and had good luck with it.

 If you prefer to use a large mixing bowl that works fine too.
 I have made this recipe in a bowl by hand.
 It’s not really any harder.
 Just a little more hand work.
 You will knead this bread (very little) rather than use the stretch and fold method.